dhutapratama/MyDocx/README.md

 - Find text and replace with text and image
 - Merge docx files on one file
-###### Note : Merge document here is include new file to existing file and show as one document or existing page is not modified
+###### Note : Merge document here is include new file into existing file and show as one document or existing page is not modified

 ## Requirements